 You no longer rely on the vendor or your security team's experts and developers with open-source software.
 Instead, you can contact the entire open-source community, like the other organizations or vendors, including researchers and universities, all looking at the same code and improving it.

-How Open Source Helps Cybersecurity Teams?
+How Does Open Source Help Cybersecurity Teams?

 Cybersecurity experts are quick to gauge the associated risks with open source.
 For example, a programmer might insert buggy open-source code unknowingly into an enterprise software application.
 This action can make the organization, its customers, and its partners vulnerable to increasingly complicated data breaches.

-However, with the skyrocketing threats of IT attacks putting extreme pressure on the sector during Covid-19, an increasing number of cybersecurity professionals comprehend the importance of open source and how it can be a robust tool to protect customers and stay ahead of security auditing issues.
+However, with the skyrocketing threats of IT attacks putting extreme pressure on the sector during COVID-19, an increasing number of cybersecurity professionals comprehend the importance of open source and how it can be a robust tool to protect customers and stay ahead of security auditing issues.

 With free and open-source tools and components becoming more common in enterprise environments, it is essential to collaborate more on product integrations and threat intelligence as a security vendor.

-Giants in the IT sector, including Microsoft, have embraced OSS cybersecurity but one significant concern is that it’s easier to exploit as the source code is available freely.
+Giants in the IT sector, including Microsoft, have embraced OSS cybersecurity, but one significant concern is that it’s easier to exploit as the source code is available freely.
 Some security leaders consider proprietary software more secure than OSS since its code is hidden.
 After all, even if there are flaws in code, malicious actors cannot exploit them if they cannot see them.

 The National Institute of Standards and Technology (NIST) explicitly suggests depending on “security through obscurity” to ensure the system’s safety.
 System security shouldn’t rely on the implementation secrecy or its components.

 The transparency of code implies that more users take the time to assess the solution for vulnerabilities.
 But this isn’t primarily the case.
-There isn’t a dedicated user base for every component of open-source code, and it’s not even guaranteed if the team has adequate knowledge and expertise to recognize and address all issues.
+There isn’t a dedicated user base for every component of open-source code, and it’s not even guaranteed that the team has adequate knowledge and expertise to recognize and address all issues.

 Here are some ways for security professionals to ensure security even with an open-source code:

-• Use multi-factor authentication and strong passwords
+- Use multi-factor authentication and strong passwords

-• Eliminate software that isn’t in use anymore
+- Eliminate software that isn’t in use anymore

-• Keep up with security updates on all your software
+- Keep up with security updates on all your software

-• Regulate user access to ensure data security
+- Regulate user access to ensure data security

-• Deploy breach detection tool
+- Deploy breach detection tool

-• Encrypt data as required
+- Encrypt data as required

-• Have a response protocol ready in case of security breach detection
+- Have a response protocol ready in case of security breach detection

 Open Source To Detect Vulnerabilities – Is It A Possibility?